top of page

 Location: OSCE headquarters, Hofburg, Vienna; the United Nations Office, Vienna

-Organized by: Permanent Mission of Ukraine to the International Organizations in Vienna, Art Contact Ukraine, Bohdan Shutka, VIC Ukrainian Club (at the UN)
+Organized by: Permanent Mission of Ukraine to the International Organizations in Vienna, Art Contact Ukraine, Bogdan Shutka, VIC Ukrainian Club (at the UN)

 Curated by: Yana Gryniv